imbal/safeyaml/safeyaml.md

 ## lint errors

+- `- - 1` not using a new line for a new indented block

 - bareword keys without trailing space
+- duplicate key error
 - tabs in indentation
-- allowed root objects
+- string or int as  root objects
-- missing values in dict
+- indented dict with key and empty value
+- empty indented list
-- empty document?
+- reject empty document
-- Yes/No/Off/On
+- Yes/No/Off/On error
+- leading zeros
 - octal, hex, sexagesimal errors
-- tags, local/builtin
+- tags, local/builtin !, !! errors
-- anchors/aliases
+- anchors/aliases & * errors
-- directives
+- directives '%'
-- string contents: printables, unicode, surrogates
+- string contents: printables, unicode, surrogates cleanup/errors/normalization errors for non-json escapes, exce ptfor x,u,U
-- string escapes: \nl & trailing whitespace
-- dict contents: duplicate keys, normalisation
-- document seperators
+- errors for document seperators
-- "?" key syntax, "|"/">" flow modes
+- errors for "?" key syntax, "|"/">" flow modes
-- barewords
+- errors for barewords
-- reserved '`' and '@'
+- errors for reserved '`' and '@'